Hydroponic Grow Light Calculator

 📋 How to use this hydroponic grow light calculator

-1. Choose your crop type from seedlings, leafy greens and herbs, fruiting vegetables, or strawberries.
-Each category has different light requirements.
+- Choose your crop type from seedlings, microgreens, low-light herbs, leafy greens and basil, woody herbs, fruiting vegetables, or strawberries.
+Each group has a different light appetite, and mint wants roughly a quarter of what a tomato does.

 ❓ Common questions about hydroponic grow lights